cetic/fadi/INSTALL.md

 minikube dashboard
 ```

-This will open a browser window with the [Kubernetes Dashboard](http://127.0.0.1:40053/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/), it should look like this:
+This will open a browser window with the Kubernetes Dashboard:

 ![Minikube initial dashboard](doc/images/installation/minikube_dashboard.png)